-- 7.2.4.6.3 (Deleted) A package may only be classified as a Type B(M) package if it does not contain: - a) activities greater than those authorized for the package design; - b) radionuclides different from those authorized for the package design; or - e) contents in a form or a physical or chemical state different from those authorized for the package design; as specified in their certificates of approval. - 7.2.4.6.4 (Deleted) A package may only be classified as a Type C package if it does not contain: - a) activities greater than those authorized for the package design; - b) radionuclides different from those authorized for the package design; or - c) contents in a form or physical or chemical state different from those authorized for the package design; as specified in their certificates of approval.
+7.2.4.6.3 (Deleted)A package may only be classified as a Type B(M) package if it does not contain:

+a) activities greater than those authorized for the package design;

+b) radionuclides different from those authorized for the package design; or c) contents in a form or a physical or chemical state different from those authorized for the package design;

+as specified in their certificates of approval.

+7.2.4.6.4 (Deleted)A package may only be classified as a Type C package if it does not contain:

+b) radionuclides different from those authorized for the package design; or as specified in their certificates of approval.